Guide to using cURL with Python

 Advanced cURL features

-cURL provides many advanced options to control HTTP request behavior, such as handling cookies and timeouts.
-Below is an example demonstrating advanced options with PycURL.
+When working with cURL request Python conversions, it's useful to know that cURL offers many advanced options to control HTTP behavior, such as handling cookies and timeouts.
+Below is an example demonstrating advanced options to run curl commands in Python.

 import pycurl # Import the pycurl library